Maha Bodhi Society

 The Maha Bodhi Society is a South Asian Buddhist society presently based in Kolkata, India.
 Founded by the Sri Lankan Buddhist leader Anagarika Dharmapala and the British journalist and poet Sir Edwin Arnold, its first office was in Bodh Gaya.
-The organization's efforts began in order to resuscitate Buddhism in India, and to restore the ancient Buddhist shrines at Bodh Gaya, Sarnath and Kushinara.
+The organisation's efforts began in order to resuscitate Buddhism in India, and to restore the ancient Buddhist shrines at Bodh Gaya, Sarnath and Kushinara.
 The restoration and revival of the glory and sanctity of Bodh Gaya are also aims of Maha Bodhi Society.

 Although many Indians had remained culturally Buddhist for centuries after the decline of Buddhism, they did not self-identify as "Buddhist".
 The Maha Bodhi Society renewed interest in Buddhism, and spawned the Ladakh Buddhist Association, All Assam Buddhist Association, and Himalayan Buddhist Society, as well as laying the grounds for the Dalit Buddhist movement.

 Origins

 In 1891, while on pilgrimage to the recently restored Mahabodhi Temple at Bodh Gaya, the location where Siddhartha Gautama (the Buddha) attained enlightenment, Anagarika Dharmapala had experienced a shock to find the temple in the hands of a Saivite priest, the Buddha image transformed into a Hindu icon and Buddhists barred from worship.
 As a result, he began an agitation movement.
 Prior to that, in 1885 Sir Edwin Arnold visited the site and published several articles drawing the attention of the Buddhists to the deplorable conditions of Bodh Gaya.
 The Buddhist renaissance inaugurated by Anagarika Dharmapala through his Mahabodhi Movement has also been described as "conservative" for it considered Muslim conquest in the Indian subcontinent responsible for the decay of Buddhism in India, in the then current mood of Hindu-Buddhist brotherhood.

 The Mahabodhi Society at Colombo was founded in 1891 but its offices were moved to Calcutta the following year.
-One of its primary aims was the restoration of the Mahabodhi Temple at Bodh Gaya, the chief of the four ancient Holy sites to Buddhist control.
+One of its primary aims was the restoration of the Mahabodhi Temple at Bodh Gaya, the chief of the four ancient holy sites to Buddhist control.
 To accomplish this Dharmapala initiated a lawsuit against the Brahmin priests who had held control of the site for centuries.
 After a protracted struggle this was successful with the partial restoration of the site to the management of the Maha Bodhi Society in 1949.